-A hats for men is by far the most fashionable accessory a man can wear.
-A hat gives every ensemble a sense of mystery, prestige, and style.
-It’s also a really sophisticated way to complete an ensemble.
+A hats for men is most fashionable addition, when you wear a hat you are adding volume over your head.
+A hat gives a stylish combination of unique sense of mystery and prestige.
+It’s also a really a modern way to complete your attire.

 Hats are an accessory that has been used by both men and women around the world for ritual, professional, social status marking, or even as an expression of fashion, and has recently made a significant comeback.